Privacy Policy

 - File metadata (names, sizes, folder structure) — stored in your canister, not encrypted

-- File contents — encrypted
+- File contents — encrypted before they are written to the selected storage mode

 - Access permissions you set